annilea/nlp-on-e-commerce-reviews/README.md

 SupervisedLearning.ipynb: Check this out if you are interested in supervised learning and AutoML.

-UnsupervisedLearning_NLP: This notebook has an implementation for finding topics from review texts using Latent Dirichlet Allocation (LDA)
+UnsupervisedLearning_NLP.ipynb: This notebook has an implementation for finding topics from review texts using Latent Dirichlet Allocation (LDA)

 The dataset can be downloaded from https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews